 One frequent question horse owners are asked by non-riders is “What is a gelding?”

-A gelding is a horse that has “been gelded” – the equine equivalent of the “neutering” procedure performed routinely on dog and cats.
+Definition of Gelding: A gelding is a horse that has “been gelded” – the equine equivalent of the “neutering” procedure performed routinely on dogs and cats.
 A gelding horse is much calmer and easier to train than an ungelded stallion- who’s hormones can make them difficult to manage.
 Geldings often make excellent first horses and kids horses.

 Some people choose to when to geld a colt based on how they want the horse to grow.
 Theories conflict, however, on how gelding affects the maturing horse.
 Some believe that, by definition, gelding a horse before sexual maturity redirects growth energy towards growing in height, while others insist that the hormonal changes experienced by stud-colts as they mature into adult stallions creates better, more defined muscle tone and better developed muscles at the crest of the neck.

 The Gelding Operation

 The definition of gelding surgery is the surgical removal of a horse’s testicles.
 The veterinary procedure of gelding a stallion is a moderately invasive procedure that is usually done under general anesthesia but can be done on a “farm call” by a vet who comes to the farm.
 The gelding operation is a very common procedure but can have elevated risks if the horse has matured into an adult stallion.
 Complications such as colic, herniation, infection, or reactions to anesthesia can occasionally make the operation fatal.

 Are Female Horses Spayed?